leighTOR/ITEC102Finals/README.md

-### i will still continue to improve this code until i'm satisfied with it.
+### I will still continue to improve this code until I'm satisfied with it.
+Hope you can also contribute.